puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 > [!NOTE]
 > Users will see "*.exe has been blocked as a potentially unwanted app by Microsoft Defender SmartScreen".

-## How to set up protection

-Admins can set up PUA protection with Microsoft Intune, System Center Configuration Manager, Group Policy, or PowerShell cmdlets.
-For more information, see [Configure PUA protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus#configure-pua-protection).

-Users can set up protection by enabling the **Block potentially unwanted apps** feature in Microsoft Edge.
-The [Microsoft Edge Team blog post](https://blogs.windows.com/msedgedev/2020/02/27/protecting-users-potentially-unwanted-apps/) describes this new feature in detail, including how to keep a mislabeled app or report an app as unwanted.

 ## See also